-September 30, 2009 and 2008 (the City's fiscal year end.)
+September 30, 2008 and 2007.
 The City of Long Beach's Investment Pool does not maintain a credit rating.

 Additional information regarding the Pool, including the investment portfolio and related interest rate, custodial credit, credit and concentration of credit risks, is presented in Note 4 of the City of Long Beach Comprehensive Annual Financial Report (CAFR).